kubescape/kubescape/examples/cronJob-support/README.md

 ## Scanning Without Submitting

-If you wish to repeatedly scan but not submit the scan results, follow this instructions ->
+If you wish to periodically scan but not submit the scan results, follow this instructions ->

 1. Apply kubescape namespace
     ```